 Joshua Hammer is a former Newsweek Bureau Chief and Correspondent-at-Large in Africa and the Middle East.
-His most recent book is The Bad-Ass Librarians of Timbuktu and Their Race to Save the World’s Most Precious Manuscripts.
-(November 2016)
+His latest book, The Falcon Thief: A True Tale of Adventure, Treachery, and the Hunt for the Perfect Bird, was published in February.
+(October 2020)

 The Islamic State has had two years to prepare for the assault, and according to Iraqi intelligence it has created formidable defenses against any attack.
 Between six and nine thousand ISIS fighters are inside the city, few of whom, presumably, would be prepared to surrender.
 “In Mosul,” a US diplomat told me, “it will be a fight to the death.”

 Outside Tunis one afternoon last week I visited the Tunisian American Association for Management Studies, which offers vocational training and literacy courses to working-class women.
 A sewing class had just ended, and the participants—a dozen girls and women between the ages of fifteen and fifty, most of them wearing headscarves—agreed to talk about the country’s first democratic election, scheduled to take place on October 23.
 In recent weeks, polls have showed that Ennahda (Renaissance), an Islamist party banned by the dictatorship of President Zine el-Abidine Ben Ali, is poised to win about one third of the vote.
 Ennahda’s leaders insist that if they win they will respect equal rights for men and women and maintain a division between Islam and the state.
 Still, they are widely distrusted.